phasehumans/web-dev/03_JavaScript/_javascript.md

 - Objects --> Represent Properties, Methods[Functionalities]
 - Properties -->  Attribute: Color, weight etc.
 - Method -->  Actions, functions

+## Shallow copy & Deep copy
+- shallow copy only copies the top-level of an object
+- Nested objects/arrays are shared references — changes in one affect the other
+- why -> primitive → copied by value. & object → copied by reference.
+- A deep copy copies everything, including nested objects, so the new object is fully independent.

 ## Functions
 - reusable block of code